hozuki/libcgss/README.md

 ## Notes

-Suggested compiling toolchain is MSVC, because you will have to invoke a function in a DLL.
+Suggested compiling toolchains are MSVC, MinGW/gcc, and Cygwin/gcc, because you will have to invoke a function in a DLL.

 There is no plan porting these tools to C# at this point, though it is easy.
 Maybe it will be done in the future.

-More tech details can be found in [Behind the Scenes](BEHIND_THE_SCENES.md) (later).
+More tech details can be found in [Behind the Scenes](BEHIND_THE_SCENES.md).